lijie-jiang/vxworks7-layer-for-boost/README.md

 ## Prerequisite(s)

 Install the Wind River&reg; VxWorks&reg; 7 operating system from March 2017 or later.
-The Boost layer has a dependency on the Unix compatibility layer in this release;
+The Boost layer has a dependency on the UNIX compatibility layer in this release;
 ***InstallDir*/vxworks-7/pkgs/os/utils/unix**

-If you are on a system **without internet conectivity** you must obtain the boost sources and put them in: ***InstallDir*/vxworks-7/download**.
-On a Linux build host from http://sourceforge.net/projects/boost/files/boost/1.59.0/boost_1_59_0.tar.gz/download, and on Windows  http://sourceforge.net/projects/boost/files/boost/1.59.0/boost_1_59_0.zip/download.
-If you are online these will downloaded by **wget** or **curl** during the build.
+If you are on a system **without internet conectivity** you must obtain the Boost sources and put them in: ***InstallDir*/vxworks-7/download**.
+On a Linux build host obtain these sources from http://sourceforge.net/projects/boost/files/boost/1.59.0/boost_1_59_0.tar.gz/download, and on Windows from http://sourceforge.net/projects/boost/files/boost/1.59.0/boost_1_59_0.zip/download.
+If you are online, these are downloaded by **wget** or **curl** during the build.

-The **expect** executable used for adapting the Boost test harness to cross compilation is not provided on Windows build host, and must be licensed separately, it has not been verified.
+The **expect** executable used for adapting the Boost test harness to cross compilation is not provided on Windows build hosts, and must be licensed separately, it has not been verified.
 It can be obtained from http://www.activestate.com/activetcl/expect.
 It is not required to build Boost, only to execute the test harness.

-## Setup
+## Installation

 1. Obtain the VxWorks Boost layer:
   *  Go to  https://github.com/Wind-River/vxworks7-layer-for-boost
-  *  Download a zip of the layer using the link provided by github.
+  *  Download a zip of the layer using the link provided by GitHub.
 	 ![](./docs/download.png)
   *	Unzip into your VxWorks install directory in an appropriate place in the packages directory, typically;
       ***InstallDir*/vxworks-7/pkgs/app**

-2. If you are using the Boost **streams** library you must obtain the **bzip2** layer and place it in your vxworks 7 install in a similar manner: https://github.com/Wind-River/vxworks7-layer-for-bzip2
+2. If you are using the Boost **streams** library you must obtain the **bzip2** layer and place it in your VxWorks 7 install in a similar manner: https://github.com/Wind-River/vxworks7-layer-for-bzip2

-3. From a shell prompt:
+## VxWorks Configuration and Build

+Create a VSB project based on your BSP, with Workbench or from the command line.
+For example, on Linux:

 ```
 $ cd InstallDir